UPDATE: The panel has concluded. You can catch up on all the updates from the event below!

 Sony Pictures' CinemaCon 2026 panel has officially begun, as attendees enjoy the opening festivities.

-After a long awards presentation, Sony kicked off the presentation with a montage of some of their most popular movies.
-This included a look back at multiple Marvel movies, such as Spider-Man: No Way Home and films from the Venom and Spider-Verse franchises (No Way Home still ranks as a top 10 highest-grossing movie ever).
+After a long awards ceremony, Sony kicked off its presentation with a montage of some of its most popular movies.
+This included a look back at multiple Marvel movies, such as Spider-Man: No Way Home and films from the Venom and Spider-Verse franchises (No Way Home still ranks among the top 10 highest-grossing movies ever).
 Sony also featured Karate Kid, Hotel Transylvania, The Woman King, Groundhog Day, Men in Black, and more.

 The Breadwinner